Art-of-WiFi/UniFi-Cloud-API-client/README.md

 ## Requirements

 - a server with:
-    - PHP **8.1** or higher
+    - PHP **8.1** or higher installed.
-    - php-curl module installed and enabled
+    - the **php-curl** module installed and enabled.
-- direct network connectivity between this server and https://api.ui.com
+- direct network connectivity between this server and https://api.ui.com where the UniFi Cloud API is hosted.
 - an API key that can be obtained as follows:
   - Sign in to the UniFi Site Manager at https://unifi.ui.com.
-  - From the left navigation bar, click on API.
+  - From the left navigation bar, click on **API**.
   - Click **Create API Key**.
   - Copy the key and store it securely, as it will only be displayed once.
-  - Click Done to ensure the key is hashed and securely stored.
+  - Click **Done** to ensure the key is hashed and securely stored.

 ## Installation